 That $42,000 bid is not $9,000 cheaper.
 It is $1,800 cheaper — and that gap may vanish entirely once you compare material grades.
 The middle bid turns out to be the value play: most detailed, all-inclusive, and only marginally more expensive than the normalized low bid.

-Common tricks that make cheap bids look cheaper
+What tricks make cheap bids look cheaper than they are?

 - Unspecified material grades — "Mid-range countertops" is not a specification.
 Silestone at $62/sq ft and a no-name import at $38/sq ft are both "mid-range."
 The $24/sq ft difference across 45 sq ft of countertop is $1,080.